hjwp/www.obeythetestinggoat.com/content/intermediate_tdd_workshops_spring_2016.md

 Title: Intermediate TDD workshops in London and Portland
-Status: draft
-Date: 2016-03-27 21:11
+Date: 2016-03-31 13:22
-Tags: Worskshop, Outside-In, Mocks
+Tags: Workshop, Outside-In, Mocks
 Author: Harry
 Summary: I'm running some new workshops loosely based on some of the later chapters in the book, aimed at discussing some intermediate TDD issues: the outside-in approach, and the pros and cons of mocks and test isolation.

-After many successful years of running my beginners' TDD/django tutorial, I thought it might be time to have a crack at some more intermediate-level topics, so I'm announcing a couple of workshops.
+After many successful years of running my beginners' TDD/Django tutorial, I thought it might be time to have a crack at some more intermediate-level topics, so I'm announcing a couple of workshops.